 So the next time you have lagging issues with Premiere Pro, just try some (or all) of the methods our team recommends and experience the boost in performance for yourself!

-That being said, I hope this article will help you unleash your true editing skills, without any lags, glitches, or crashes!
+I hope this article will help you unleash your true editing skills, without any lags, glitches, or crashes!